swpark0413/swpark0413.github.io/content/authors/admin/_index.md

 ## About Me

-I am an associate professor in the Department of Statistics at Sungkyunkwan University (SKKU).
-Before joining SKKU, I was an assistant professor in the Department of Statistics at Inha University.
+I am an Assistant Professor in the Department of Statistics at Sookmyung Women’s University.
+Prior to joining the university, I worked as a Senior Engineer at Samsung SDS.

-I was a postdoctoral research associate in the Department of Applied and Computational Mathematics and Statistics at The University of Notre Dame, working with Prof. Lizhen Lin.
-I received my Ph.D. degree in Statistics at Seoul National University, under the guidance of Prof. Jaeyong Lee.
-I obtained a Bachelor’s degree from Seoul National University.
+I received my Ph.D. in Statistics from Seoul National University under the supervision of Professor Jaeyong Lee.
+I earned my Bachelor’s degree in Economics and Applied Statistics (double major) from Yonsei University, Mirae Campus.

-My research interests broadly lie in the theory, methodology and application of Bayesian statistics.
-I have worked on high-dimensional mean and covariance estimations, semi-parametric Bayesian models, differential equation models and sequential Monte Carlo methods.
-I am currently interested in developing scalable Bayesian methods for large-scale datasets and deriving their theoretical properties.
+My research interests lie at the intersection of Bayesian statistics and deep learning, with a particular focus on modeling tabular and time-series data.
+I have expertise in nonparametric Bayesian methods, synthetic data generation, time-series anomaly detection, and missing data analysis.
+My current work involves developing deep learning approaches for insider threat detection, as well as exploring high-dimensional statistical methods and dimension reduction techniques, such as the envelope models.